Chapter 18 - The Now and Possible Future

 • Kevin McCarthy defends ‘blank check’ remark on Ukraine.

 I often would go out walking near the Boulder Reservoir when I needed to get some air .
-It helped me still my monkey brain.
+It helped me quiet my monkey brain.

 On one of those walks it suddenly hit me… “this was actually happening.”
 What this meant was a less than a comfortable transition from our big Boulder life to something more manageable.